-Psychiatric Service Dog Partners has created a Public Access Standard and a Public Access Test for use by service dog handlers.
+Psychiatric Service Dog Partners provides a Public Access Standard and a Public Access Test (each updated in 2017) for use by service dog handlers.
 These service dog public access resources are designed to be used in conjunction.
 We also have a fun quiz on service dog handler etiquette, so you can learn about public access behaviors from another perspective!

 For businesses operators and agents of other places of public accommodation, PSDP has created a business page.
 The resources on that page are designed to distill fairly involved laws down to simple and practical guides that are useful in running a business and training employees.

 Our public access standard and test for service dog handlers establish a baseline for behaviors a service dog should and should not exhibit in public, through explanatory guidance in the standard and evaluation of skill in the test.

 Our service dog public access test reflects an approach that differs from the tack other such tests have taken.
 Most service dog public access tests have many items to complete, with many situations to simulate, but the team only must achieve an 80% rating (or thereabouts) in order to pass.